-It's an age-old battle: Moms want kids to eat more veggies.
+It's an age-old battle: Parents and caregivers want kids to eat more veggies.
 Kids want to eat, well, anything else.
 "Don't give up!
 Keep offering veggies," says Jeanne Muchnick, mom to two girls and author of "Dinner for Busy Moms."
 "And don't let them off the hook without trying several bites of something new.
 Eventually, veggie love will happen."
-Here's how to up your kiddos' intake of greens until the day comes when your kids beg for broccoli the way they do for a brownie:
+Here's how to up your picky eaters' intake of greens until the day comes when your kids beg for broccoli the way they do for a brownie:

 Makes 6 servings

 - 1 head crispy romaine lettuce hearts, washed and separated